 Students are encouraged to participate in physical activity in the gym during their cohort's scheduled times at break and lunch.
-There is currently no formal intramural program in place.
+We currently divide our lunch break into two sections, one for grades 7-8 students to use the gym, and the other for grades 9-12 students.